themanyone/whisper_dictation/README.md

 `commands_table.py`: User-editable command table.
 Each entry is `{intent, handler}` — add, remove, or reorder commands without touching the main program.
 Intents are matched by meaning, not exact phrasing.

-`matcher.py`: Semantic matching engine using `all-MiniLM-L6-v2` sentence-transformer.
+`matcher.py`: Semantic matching engine using `all-MiniLM-L6-v2` (via llama.cpp embeddings endpoint).
 Converts spoken text to an embedding and picks the closest command by cosine similarity.
+Caches intent embeddings to disk.

 `config.py`: First-run configuration with interactive prompts.
 Settings saved to `~/.config/whisper_dictation/config.json`.
 Environment variables override file values at runtime.